qsiguy/EdgeTX-TX16S-Models/README.md

 4. Copy the model image file (if included) to your SD card /IMAGES folder
 5. Power up the radio and look for the new model and select it.

+I've added some other misc files to this repository such as EdgeTX sound files as well as RealFlight Evolution model files.
+The RealFlight files end in .RFX